HannesDiemerling/IV-Implementation/iv_in_python.md

 Annabelle’s research hypothesis, in terms of the BAC, is whether the BAC is above $\frac{1}{3}$ for a classifier that asymptotically should be able to detect the difference.

 She chooses a Support Vector Machine (SVM) as her classifier, imports the IV package, and initializes the IV object with this classifier and her dataset.
-Then, she selects an initial training set size of five and the default batch size of one since her data set is relatively small.
+Then, she selects an initial training set size of five and the default batch size of one since her dataset is relatively small.

 With this setup, she runs the IV process.
 She then starts the estimation process to obtain the posterior distribution for $a$ and $b$.